CumulusNetworks/docs/content/cumulus-netq-47/Whats-New/_index.md

 - WIP: Visualize egress queue lengths in histograms in the UI
 - WIP: {{<link title="Configure and Monitor What Just Happened/#view-what-just-happened-metrics" text="">}} aggregate WJH L1 errors that occur on the same port
 - WIP: {{<link title="Switches/#monitor-resource-utilization-for-processes-and-services" text="">}} monitor CPU and memory utilization for services and processes, create TCA rules to limit CPU and memory usage by services/processes
-- WIP: Performance improvements to the NetQ Agent (that limit CPU usage to a maximum of 50%).
+- Performance improvements to the NetQ Agent that limit it from consuming more than 50% of CPU resources

 ## Upgrade Paths